Carpal Tunnel Syndrome

 You may be advised to wear a splint to help keep the wrist in neutral position.
 Prolonged flexion or extension of the wrist and leaning on the palm side of the wrist can cause nerve compression.
 These positions are therefore discouraged.
 A thoughtful look at your work-space ergonomics can be helpful, especially ensuring your wrist is in a neutral position while using a keyboard.
 There are injection options such as cortisone that may also be considered.
 If the nerve compression is severe and causing weakness, surgery may be advised.

 Surgery may be recommended if you have not improved with non-operative treatment, or if the nerve becomes severely compressed enough to cause weakness in the thumb.
 There are two main surgical techniques to surgically correct this disorder: Traditional Open Carpal Tunnel Release and Endoscopic Carpal Tunnel Release.
-Research comparing the two techniques have definitively shown that patients who have had Endoscopic Carpal Tunnel Release return to their normal function faster (including work and sports), usually an average of 2-4 weeks faster that Open Carpal Tunnel Release.
+Research comparing the two techniques have definitively shown that patients who have had Endoscopic Carpal Tunnel Release return to their normal function faster (including work and sports), usually an average of 2-4 weeks faster than Open Carpal Tunnel Release.
 Many patients are also happier with the cosmetic benefit of a smaller incision.
 The average time to perform the surgery is about 5 minutes and entails opening up the carpal tunnel in order to create more space and to take pressure off of the nerve.

 Surgery for Carpal Tunnel Syndrome leads to successful results in greater than 95% of patients who have the surgery performed in a timely manner.
 It is important to know that results of the surgery depend upon a number of factors.
 The most important factors are how long and how severely compressed the median nerve is before surgery is performed.
 Because Carpal Tunnel Syndrome often does not produce super disabling symptoms until late in the progression of the disease, patients often put off having the surgery performed until it is too late.
 Like a rock that is squashing a garden hose, the longer the rock is pressing on the nerve, the more likely the hose can be permanently deformed after removing the rock.
 Similarly, carpal tunnel surgery aims to merely take the pressure off of the nerve; therefore, if the nerve has been compressed too severely or too long, the nerve may be permanently deformed despite trying to take the pressure off of it through surgery.
-Other factors affecting the surgery's success rates include Diabetes, smoking, other neurologic disorders, and the body's inherent ability to heal and produce scar tissue.
+Other factors affecting the surgery's success rates include: Diabetes, smoking, other neurologic disorders, and the body's inherent ability to heal and produce scar tissue.

 Learn more about scheduling surgery.